• Skip to primary navigation

 Do You Get Better Orders If You Schedule Yourself In Advance?

-This question is always subject to speculation, as the DoorDash algorithm is not public and no one really knows how orders are assigned.
+Whether you get better orders if you schedule yourself in advance is a question subject to speculation.
+The DoorDash algorithm is not public and no one really knows how orders are assigned.
 That being said, many people claim that DoorDash prioritizes Dashers that schedule in advance or that have Top Dasher status over those that choose the “Dash Now” option.
-This is often stated without any citation, so whether it’s true or not is unclear (if anyone has a source directly from DoorDash that says this, please let me know).
+This is often claimed without any evidence, so whether it’s true or not is unclear (if anyone has a source directly from DoorDash that says this is the case, please let me know).

-I’ve never had issues receiving consistent orders when I’m working during prime hours.
+I’ve never had issues receiving consistent orders so long as I’m working during prime hours (i.e. during lunch or dinner).
 The only exception is if there’s a large peak pay bonus in effect, which is when I find I receive few orders because so many Dashers are logged into the app.

-In short, no one knows how the algorithm works and you’ll likely have to try things out to see if you notice any difference.
+In short, no one outside of DoorDash knows how the assignment algorithm works and you’ll likely have to try things out to see if you notice any difference.

 Final Thoughts

 The DoorDash schedule is fairly straightforward.
 You can schedule yourself in advance up to 5 or 6 days in advance depending on if you’ve qualified for early access scheduling.
-This differs from Uber Eats, which doesn’t have advanced scheduling and allows any driver to log in whenever they want.
+This differs from Uber Eats, which doesn’t have advanced scheduling and allows drivers to log in whenever they want.

 *If you’re getting an error message that says, “Dasher must be active to schedule Dashes,” then check out this post: Dasher Must Be Active To Schedule Dashes – What It Means And Why It Happens.